Adi-aygd/Cloud-Airlines-/README.md

 # ✈️ Cloud Airlines 🌍

 A **full-stack flight booking system** built using **HTML, CSS, JavaScript, Node.js, and MySQL**.
-This project was developed as part of our **DBMS subject** in the 4th semester\*\*.
+This project was developed as part of our **DBMS subject** in the 4th semester.

----

-## 🚀 Overview

-Cloud Airlines is a **flight booking prototype** that showcases database management and dynamic web development.
+This showcases database management and dynamic web development.
 It allows users to browse flights and simulate booking functionalities.

 ---